In the name of ALLAH, the most beneficient, the most merciful

 Write a response in which you discuss what questions would need to be answered in order to decide whether the recommendation and the argument on which it is based are reasonable.
 Be sure to explain how the answers to these questions would help to evaluate the recommendation.

-The following appeared in a memo from the vice president of a food distribution company with food storage warehouses in several cities.
+The following appeared in a memo from the president of Bower Builders, a company that constructs new homes.

 Samples Set 1